Popular cat names: United States

-According 2005–2006 statistics from the American Pet Products Manufacturers Association 34 percent of United States households own at least one cat, an estimated 90 million cats in total.
+According to 2005–2006 statistics from the American Pet Products Manufacturers Association, 34 percent of United States households own at least one cat, an estimated 90 million cats in total.

 The United States' largest pet insurer, Veterinary Pet Insurance (VPI), releases annual rankings of its customers' most popular cat names and dog names.
 The 2010 list (based on information from 2009 and released in January 2010) was gathered from 475,000 policies.
 Curtis Steinhoff, senior director of corporate communications for VPI, attributed the popularity of "Bella" (No. 3 on the cat list but No. 1 for dogs) on the 2010 list as probably having "something to do with Bella being the name of the heroine in a certain vampire book/film series that's pretty popular these days."
 In 2012, VPI (collected from information from 2011) listed the top 5 female cat names as Bella, Lucy, Kitty, Chloe and Sophie.
 The top 5 male cat names were Max, Oliver, Charlie, Tiger and Smokey.

 In 2017, Find Cat Names compiled results from 2.2 million cat owners to find the most commonly chosen cat names from its search engine.
 It listed the top 5 female cat names as Nala, Bell, Luna, Abby, and Daisy.
 The top 5 male cat names were Simba, Milo, Tiger, Oreo, and Bear.

 In 2009, the Chicago Sun-Times reported that according to government databases, the three most popular cat names in that city were, in order, Kitty, Tiger and Max.
 In 2004, the same newspaper reported differently based on information from the Cook County Department of Animal Control.
 The Sun-Times reported in 1987 that the same Cook County department had checked its database of 27,863 cats that had been vaccinated from 1984 through 1986 and found yet different results.

 Finally, a Gallup poll of 1,242 Americans was completed in 1990.
 The results of all of the above polls are summarized in the table below: